Unknown6656/MCPU/Documentation/language-reference.md

 label:
     instruction
 ```
-A function can be defined using the `FUNC`-token, and called using the `CALL`-OP code:
+A function can be defined using the `FUNC`-token, and called using the `CALL`-OP code.
+The closing `END FUNC`-token is also an implicit `RET`-instruction, however, one can prematurely exit a function using `RET`:
 ```
 FUNC myfunction
     instruction